#360: Boingy Boingy Bunga Bunga

 In the home or the office.

-I think that the last one, generously we are left on the table, is going to be the easiest one for you to get.
+I think that the last one, generously, we are left on the table, is going to be the easiest one for you to get.
+If you just take that one and isolate it,

+that's what's left on the table.
 Did you say generously or generously?
+Generously.

-It is a tip.
+Generously.
+Oh, it is a tip.

-Delicately we touch tips.
+Hell yeah.
+Delicately, we touch tips.

 Helpfully, we give advice.
+That's a tip.

 What tips are gently touching each other?
+Penises.
+Penises.

 Yikes.

-Aaron, you've never.
+Aaron, you've never

+seen two guys cross swords.
 Aaron, tell me you've never.

 Say it with a straight face.

 Say it with a straight face, coward.
+Aaron, tell me you've never gently touched another man's penis with your penis.

-Aaron, tell me you've never gently touched another man's penis with your penis without telling me you've never touched another man's penis with your penis gently and delicately.
+Without telling me you've never touched another man's penis with your penis gently and delicately.
+It's called touching tips, Aaron.

 Jesus Christ, grow up.
+God.

 Sorry, everybody.
+Yikes.

 Sorry, guys.